The BEST Chicken Cacciatore in a rich and rustic sauce with chicken falling off the bone is simple Italian comfort food at its best!

 - 1/2 teaspoon red pepper flakes

-- Add the garlic and fry until fragrant (about 30 seconds).
-Add the onion, peppers, carrot, mushrooms and the herbs; sauté for 5 minutes until the onion is transparent and the vegetables are beginning to soften.
+Add the peppers, carrot, mushrooms and herbs; sauté for 5 minutes until vegetables are beginning to soften.

-- Add the chicken and sear on both sides until deep golden brown on both sides.
-(Occasionally mix the vegetables around the chicken in the pan so they don't stick).
+Add the chicken and sear on both sides until golden (occasionally mix the vegetables around the chicken in the pan so they don't stick).

-- Pour in the wine and allow it to simmer and reduce down (about 5-6 minutes).
+Pour in the wine; allow to simmer and reduce down (about 5-6 minutes).

 - Add the crushed tomatoes, tomato paste, Roma tomatoes and chill flakes.
 Season with salt and pepper to your tastes.
 Continue to cook over stove top OR in the oven following the instructions below.

-- Mix all of the ingredients together; cover with lid, reduce heat and allow to simmer (while stirring occasionally) for 30-40 minutes or until the meat is falling off the bone.
+Mix all of the ingredients together; cover with lid, reduce heat to low and allow to simmer (while stirring occasionally) for 30-40 minutes or until the meat is falling off the bone.
 Add in the olives, allow to simmer for a further 10 minutes.
 Garnish with parsley and serve immediately.

 TO MAKE AHEAD: